PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation Learning: Additional Results and Visualizations

-Figure~\ref{fig:hierarchy_visualization_full} is a larger version of Fig.~\ref{fig:composition_ell1} (b) with labels, where HoroPCA~\citep{Chami2021} projects embeddings in $d=8$-dimensional hyperbolic factors onto 2D disks.
-Embeddings of mammal-related terms are spread over a wide area in factor~$i=39$.
-Dog-related terms cluster in the left half, cat-related terms in the right, and ``chihuahua,'' ``corgi,'' and ``puppy'' are positioned farther from the origin than ``dog.''
-These patterns indicate that factor~$i=39$ encodes a hierarchy of a concept family of mammals (or more specifically, Carnivora).
-In contrast, in factor~$i=9$, the same embeddings concentrate near the origin, suggesting that this factor does not capture mammals.
-Conversely, terms related to vehicles and everyday-carry items form a hierarchical arrangement in factor $i=9$ but cluster near the origin in factor $i=39$.
-Together, these observations indicate that distinct hyperbolic factors capture taxonomies of different concept families.
+Figure~\ref{fig:composition_ell1_appendix} visualizes factor-wise embedding norms of single-concept and conjunctive prompts.
+In (a1), the ``boy'' embedding activates factor~$i=51$, which is also activated by various human images, indicating that this factor captures humans; the ``bicycle'' embedding activates factor~$i=4$, associated with bicycles and wheels.
+The conjunctive prompt ``boy and bicycle'' activates both factors~$i=4$ and $i=51$.
+In (a2), the ``sunset'' embedding activates factor~$i=14$, which captures a family of skies, whereas the ``ocean'' embedding activates factor~$i=36$, which captures a family of natural landscapes.
+The conjunctive prompt ``sunset and ocean'' activates both factors~$i=14$ and $i=36$.

-Figure~\ref{fig:composition_ell1_appendix} visualizes factor-wise embedding norms of single concepts and conjunctive prompts, complementing Fig.~\ref{fig:composition_ell1} (a).
-In Fig.~\ref{fig:composition_ell1_appendix} (a), the ``boy'' embedding activates factor~$i=51$, which is also activated by various human images, indicating that this factor captures humans; the ``bicycle'' embedding activates factor~$i=4$, associated with bicycles and wheels.
-The conjunctive prompt ``boy and bicycle'' activates both factors $i=4$ and $i=51$.
-In Fig.~\ref{fig:composition_ell1_appendix} (b), the ``sunset'' embedding activates factor~$i=14$, which captures a family of skies, whereas the ``ocean'' embedding activates factor~$i=36$, which captures a family of natural landscapes.
-The conjunctive prompt ``sunset and ocean'' activates both factors $i=14$ and $i=36$.
+The contrastive loss (InfoNCE loss) uses the distance summed over all factors, so it allows embeddings to gather at the origin in a factor if they are sufficiently distant from each other in another factor.
+As shown in Eq.~\eqref{eq:aperture}, the aperture of the hyperbolic entailment cone increases as the distance from the origin decreases, up to a maximum of 180 degrees.
+Consequently, near the origin, a child instance can be embedded anywhere within half of the space without incurring entailment loss.
+These mechanisms allow instances to effectively ``turn off'' some hyperbolic factors.
+We also considered a modification in which the cone aperture could reach 360 degrees to completely eliminate the penalty, but since the original setting already behaved well in our experiments, we decided not to modify this component.